StevenCyb/Inpainting-using-Context-Encoder-in-Generative-Adversarial-Network/README.md

 ```
 python3 predict.py -i ./media/0.jpg -m ./media/0_mask.jpg -o ./media/0_prediction.jpg
 ```
-The Input images and masks looked like the upper figure.
+The Input images and masks looked like the `Masked-Image` and `Mask` from the upper figure.
 Where the white area characterised the region to inpaint.

 You can get more information about available arguments by using the argument `-h`.